vectronic/homebridge-alarm-panel/README.md

 * alert you in the alarming state (e.g. via an SMS notification accessory such as [homebridge-twilio-sms](https://www.npmjs.com/package/homebridge-twilio-sms)).

+NOTE: The big caveat to the above is that your mobile device must stay awake if you wish the tripped state to be cause audible alerting on the web UI.
+I am currently investigating the ability to integrate with a separate audio device (e.g. Sonos) via Homekit so that arming, tripped and alarming tones can be played regardless of the sleep state on the device running the web UI.

 ### Installation

 1. Install Homebridge using: `npm install -g homebridge`